ARM-software/lisa/doc/source/installation.rst

   * jinja2

-.. note:: Some packages have C extensions and will require Python development
+.. note:: Some packages have C plugins and will require Python development
           headers to install.
 You can get those by installing ``python-dev`` package in apt on Ubuntu (or the equivalent for your distribution).